YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZCOMPILE is a read-write ISV, that is, it can appear on the left side of the equal sign (=) in the argument to the SET command.
 A $ZCOMPILE value has the form of a list of M command qualifiers each separated by a space ( ).

-When the environment variable gtmcompile is defined, YottaDB initializes $ZCOMPILE to the translation of gtmcompile.
+When the environment variable ydb_compile is defined, YottaDB initializes $ZCOMPILE to the translation of ydb_compile.
 Otherwise YottaDB initializes $ZCOMPILE to null.
-Changes to the value of $ZCOMPILE during a YottaDB invocation only last for the current invocation and do not change the value of the environment variable gtmcompile.
+Changes to the value of $ZCOMPILE during a YottaDB invocation only last for the current invocation and do not change the value of the environment variable ydb_compile.

 ZCOMPILE returns a status of 1 after any error in compilation.